-At Lees Brook we believe that homework is an important part of our school curriculum and the learning process.
-Therefore we aim to set appropriately challenging work or activities which students complete outside of lesson time, either on their own or with parents and carers.
-Homework is designed to extend students’ learning of key skills and important information, and help embed factual knowledge.
-Homework can also provide a fantastic opportunity for students to implement retrieval practice as well as completing flipped learning.
+At Lees Brook Academy we believe that homework is an important part of our school curriculum and the learning process.
+Therefore we aim to set appropriately challenging work or activities which students complete outside of lesson time, either on their own or with parents and carers hat is designed to extend their learning of key skills and important information and embed factual knowledge.

 Homework would not normally be set to be handed in for the following day to allow students time to complete the tasks set.
 In school, there are clubs that run both at lunchtime and after school that allow students the opportunity and space to complete these tasks using the school’s ICT facilities.